rstandow/RichardCloudResume/content/projects/creations/Cloud-Resume-Challenge.md

 # What is a Cloud Resume?

-> The Cloud Resume Challenge is a multiple step resume project which helps build and demonstrate skills fundamental to pursuing a career as an AWS Cloud Engineer. the project was first published by Forrest Brazeal. who works at A Cloud Guru, a cloud education company.
+> The Cloud Resume Challenge is a multiple step resume project which helps build and demonstrate skills fundamental to pursuing a career as an Cloud Engineer.
+The project was first published by Forrest Brazeal. who works at A Cloud Guru, a cloud education company.
 [Linkdin]( https://www.linkedin.com/pulse/cloud-resume-challenge-abraham-musa#:~:text=The%20Cloud%20Resume%20Challenge%20is,Guru%2C%20a%20cloud%20education%20company)

 <br>
 I used this template from this site https://cloudresumechallenge.dev/docs/the-challenge/aws modified it a bit, by adding more to it and over the time I will add more functionality to this page and hitechmadeez.com.